 Bits Description

 31:06 Reserved

 05:00 Number of LBA Ranges (NUM): This field specifies the number of LBA ranges specified in this command.
 This is a 0's based value.
-This field is used for the Set Features command only and is ignored for the Get Features command for this Feature.
+This field is used for the Set Features command only and is ignored by the controller for the Get Features command for this Feature.